 Between 2000 and 2003 Dr Bradley was seconded to manage the DfES Early Excellence Programme, with responsibility for identifying and developing 107 centres providing childcare and education for under fives and integrated with related services such as health.
-Earlier, in his research and in a book, he examined policy-making across education, social services, health and the private/voluntary sectors in Liverpool.
+Earlier, in his research and in a book, he examined policy-making across education, social services, health and the private/voluntary sectors in Liverpool and nationally.

-In his work as an HMI inspector, he has led inspections and surveys and liaised with a wide variety of organisations, agencies and government departments.
-He has had national responsibility for early years inspections in schools and for early years teacher training.
+As an HMI, he led inspections and surveys and liaised with a wide variety of organisations, agencies and government departments.
+He held national responsibility for early years inspections in schools and for early years teacher training.

-Dr Bradley, who is married with two adult sons, lists local history, travel and gardening among his hobbies.
+Dr Bradley, who is married with an adult son and daughter, lists local history, travel and gardening among his hobbies.

-In April 1999 Sarah Rowledge opened Absolute Angels Montessori Nursery, with the grand total of three children.
+In April 1999 Sarah Rowledge, MSA Primary Chair, opened Absolute Angels Montessori Nursery, with the grand total of three children.
 There are currently over 100 children on role, with provision for children from six months to 11 years.
 Soaring High Montessori School opened in September 2007.
-Having her own nursery, and adhering to the Montessori ethos and philosophies as closely as possible, has only furthered Sarah's belief that it is the most amazing foundation for any child to have.
+Having her own nursery, and adhering to the Montessori ethos and philosophies as closely as possible, has only furthered Sarah’s belief that it is the most amazing foundation for any child to have.

-Over the past three years she has become more involved at a National level and is: Regional Chair of the Montessori Schools Association for Eastern England; was the Project Manager for implementing the Montessori approach to education in the first state school in the UK, Gorton Mount Primary School; trained the staff in the second state school in Stebbing, Essex; and is the MSA trainer for Effective Language Use across the UK.
-There are now many settings, both Montessori and state registered that have adopted the strategies demonstrated, with positive feedback, and changes in children's behaviour.
+Over the past few years she has become more involved at a national level and was: MSA Chair for the primary sector; was the Project Manager for implementing the Montessori approach to education in the state school Gorton Mount Primary; trained the staff in another state Montessori school, Stebbing, Essex; and is a trainer for Effective Language Use across the UK.
+There are now many settings, both Montessori and state registered that have adopted the strategies demonstrated, with positive feedback, and changes in children’s behaviour.

-In addition to the above, she was one of the founder members of Save Our Nurseries, and is Schools Forum Representative for the PVI sector (Richmond) and the Diocesan Representative of the Education Overview and Scrutiny Committee for the Borough of Richmond upon Thames.
+Anne-Marie was one of the founder members of Save Our Nurseries.
+She was a Schools Forum Representative for the PVI sector (Richmond) and the Diocesan Representative of the Education Overview and Scrutiny Committee for the Borough of Richmond upon Thames.
 She was a school governor for both a boys prep school in Kingston and a local primary state school in Richmond for many years.